kirill-dev-pro/MeBus-react/README.md

 ## Description

 React hook for MeBus.
-MeBus is a typesafe wrapper around the browser's native `MessageEvent` API.
+MeBus is a type-safe wrapper around the browser's native `MessageEvent` API.

-This package has 2 dependencies:
+This package has 3 dependencies:
-- `zod` for event schema validation
+- `io-ts` for event schema validation
 - `mebus` for the core functionality
+- `react` for the react hook

 ## Installation